syncfusion-content/blazor-docs/blazor/treeview/expand-collaspe-actions.md

 ## Cancel the expand or collapse action

-The Blazor TreeView component offers the ability to cancel the expand action by setting the [args.Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.NodeExpandEventArgs.html#Syncfusion_Blazor_Navigations_NodeExpandEventArgs_Cancel) value as false within the [NodeExpanding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_NodeExpanding) event.
+The Blazor TreeView component offers the ability to cancel the expand action by setting the [Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.NodeExpandEventArgs.html#Syncfusion_Blazor_Navigations_NodeExpandEventArgs_Cancel) argument value as true within the [NodeExpanding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_NodeExpanding) event.
 This will prevent the expand action from occurring within the TreeView component.

 In the following example, the expand action for the **Discover Music** node is cancelled.